buhfur/ConfigFiles/notes/bittorrent.md

     ```bash
     docker run -dit --name torrent-webserver -p 8080:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:2.4
     ```
+    > **Note:All HTML files from /usr/local/apache2/htdocs will be mounted as a volume within the containers filesystem**

 - Run Docker container ( With Dockerfile )